LANL-Seismoacoustics/riddl/doc/source/quickstart.rst

     :width: 1200px
     :align: center

-This script was created with the :code:`plot_fig5.py` file.
+This script was created with the :code:`plot_fig5.py` file, which can be run from the :code:`infrapy_env` conda environment.
 The red dashed lines in the top row show the manual analyst picks.
 The green and yellow dashed lines in the bottom two rows show the adaptive F-detector detections with values of 0.05 (green) and 0.01 (yellow).
 The blue regions in the figure denote where the machine learning model
 :code:`soi2` declared a transient detection.